 1. Write about stuff that you consider super important.
 Please do not send articles you already wrote.
 We want to post original content on TROM and we will check every article to see if it was posted anywhere else before.

-2. Let me know please what the subject will be so that I can check to see if we covered it previously.
+2. Let us know please what the subject will be so that we can check to see if we covered it previously.
 Describe it a bit.

-3. Write as if you explain it to a 7 year old - I always try to do that so everyone understands.
+3. Write as if you explain it to a 10 year old - We always try to do that so everyone understands.
 TROM is not a scientific journal, by contrary, it is "something" that tries to explain complex and important topics in very simple ways (simple language).